matanatz/SALD/README.md

 This repository contains an implementation to the ICLR 2021 paper SALD: Sign Agnostic Learning with Derivatives.

 SALD is a method for learning implicit neural representations of shapes directly from raw data.
 We generalize sign agnostic learning (SAL) to include derivatives: given an unsigned distance function to the input raw data, we advocate a novel sign agnostic regression loss, incorporating both pointwise values and gradients of the unsigned distance function.
 Optimizing this loss leads to a signed implicit function solution, the zero level set of which is a high quality and valid manifold approximation to the input 3D data.
-The motivation behind SALD is that incorporating derivatives in a regression loss leads to a lower sample complexity, and consequently better fitting.

 For more details, please visit: https://openreview.net/pdf?id=7EDgLu9reQD.